dabaez/FOIL-Prototype/readme.md

-# invint

-Naive implementation

-naive reads and prints through console

-naivetxt reads from input.txt and prints in output.txt

-Compiled through C++14

--Write integer perceptron size n
+# Greedy with new grammar

+The project is built with cmake using c++14

+To build the project create a folder build in this directory and in it run the following commands

+$ cmake ../

+$ make

+This should leave the final program called just main

+When running main, there's two command line arguments:

+--model is a necessary argument, right now the only option is perceptron

+--file can be any file to read the model from, if not specified, the model will be read from the console

+The perceptron file has to be in the following format:

--Write n real numbers representing the perceptron vector w
+-First, an integer n representing the size of the perceptron

+-Next, the n doubles representing the weights

--Write the real number b representing the bias of the perceptron
+-Finally, a value b representing the bias

--Write queries finished with /

-Queries:

-Variables x can be any string as long as they aren't "[" , "(" , "P(" , "~", "Exists" or "ForAll" and DON'T CONTAIN ANY SPACES
+Format details:

+-Variables need to be all latin lowercase, it can have numbers as long as they're not the first character

-Constants have to start with "[" and then have n numbers "0", "1" or "?" and end with a "]" everything separated with spaces
+-Constants have to start with a "[" and then values "0", "1" or "?" separated by commas and finished with a "]"

-The operation <= has to be between two variables/constants and has to have a <= in the middle, the three have to be separated by spaces (don't put a space between <=)
+-The operation <= has to be between two variables/constants with the symbol in the middle

-The operation P( x ) or P( c ) needs to have "P(" together (with no spaces) but separated with spaces from the variable/constant and the ")"

-Everything from ~ ( A ) has to be separated with spaces
+-The operation P( x ) must use the uppercase "P"

+-The operaton ~( A )

-The operations ( A ) v ( B ) and ( A ) ^ ( B ) need to have everything separated with a space, also it has to be a lowercase v
+-The operation ( A ) V ( B ) must use an uppercase "V"

+-The operation ( A ) ^ ( B )

-Exists x.
-A and ForAll x.
-A has to be written exactly as stated and need to have spaces as exemplified
+-The operations "EXISTS x ," and "FORALL x ," must use uppercase as seen

 Example:

-4
+With the perceptron.txt file being:

+"4

 2 4 5 -13

--1

-Exists x.
-P( x ) /
+-1"

+The queries could be as follows:

+$ EXISTS x, P(x)

+$ YES

-Exists x. ( [ ? ? ?
-1 ] <= x ) ^ ( P( x ) ) /
+$ EXISTS x, ( [ ?,?,?,1] <= x) ^ ( P(x) )

-/

-Returns:

-True

-False

-Case Generator

-reads through input and prints to a input.txt file

-Compiled through C++14

--Write the seed for the algorithm (if -1 is given time(0) will be taken for the seed)

--Write the size n of the perceptron

--Write the number q of queries

--Write the number qs of the size of the queries
+$ NO